developer1622101/rust_calculator_cli/README.md

 # rust_calculator_cli
-This project is  for laerning and implementing rust concepts.
+This project is  for learning and implementing rust concepts.